TrustAIRLab/Comprehensive_Jailbreak_Assessment/README.md

 ```
 bash label.sh PATH_TO_RESPONSES_DIRECTORY
 ```
-***The files storing the labels will be save to the same directory where you store the jailbreak responses.***
+***The files storing the labels will be saved to the same directory where you store the jailbreak responses.***

 ### Defense - use our defense scripts to detect the jailbreak prompts (adv prompts).
 1. Switch directory: